 - • General Security Agreements (GSAs), which provide creditors with a security interest in the debtor’s personal property, including its undertaking (or business), inventory, equipment, accounts receivable and other property.
 While a GSA normally charges all present and after-acquired personal property, a GSA can easily be modified to charge or exclude specific items of personal property.
 The equivalent of the GSA in Quebec is the hypothec on a universality of movable property.

 - • Debentures are frequently used to obtain security over real and personal property of debtors.
-Much like GSAs, debentures usually include security over all present and after-acquire property of the debtor.
+Much like GSAs, debentures usually include language providing for security interests in present and after acquired property of the debtor.
 However, unlike GSAs, debentures are in a form which can readily be modified to be registered in real property title registry offices.
 In Quebec, security over real property (or “immovable property”) is taken by way of a notarial hypothec over immovable property.

 - • Assignments of Accounts Receivable or Book Debts can be either general in nature or specific to a particular receivable.
 In Quebec, security over accounts receivable is taken by way of a movable hypothec.

 - • Pledges require debtors to deliver specific assets to the creditor, such as securities (shares, bonds and other securities), or negotiable instruments, such as promissory notes.
 The creditor will ensure that the items pledged are negotiable and properly endorsed or accompanied by any necessary power of attorney to transfer.
 The creditor will retain possession of the pledged items for as long as the security is required, to the extent that the pledged securities are certificated.

 - • Chattel mortgages, conditional sales contracts and leases are examples of specific security agreements.